Hiring

 -

-WANTED: Experienced animal handler/educator who is looking for an opportunity to work with a wide variety of animals and use their knowledge to promote wildlife conservation through educational programs.
+WANTED: Experienced exotic animal handler/educator who is looking for an opportunity to work with a wide variety of animals and use their knowledge to promote wildlife conservation through educational programs.
 Located in Ann Arbor, Michigan, The Creature Conservancy is an active and vibrant non-profit with the goal of “Conservation Through Education.”
 If you hold a similar belief, answer these questions: Do you enjoy working with exotic animals?
 Are you an engaging public speaker?
 Do you like interacting with people of all ages?
 Do you like to get your hands dirty?
 Are you someone who jumps into work and gets the job done?
 Do you want a job that has meaning and purpose?
+Do you live within a 40 mile radius of Ann Arbor?

 Providing daily care for our animals, including (but not limited to) feeding and enrichment